Pomax/browser-based-web-editor/README.md

 ## So then what?

-When you switch projects, the server runs through the following four steps:
+Open the URL that `npm start` gives you, log in, and then start making projects.
+Project load, and project creation, runs through the following steps:

 1. Check if there is a docker image for this project
 1. If not, build one
 1. Check if there is a container running, based on that image
 1. If not, run a container

-(this also means that on first-time switching, it'll take a while before the server finally loads up the editor for your new project because building the image takes time).

-The run command includes a PORT variable that allows the preview to work: each docker container exposes its port 8000, which gets bound to "whichever free port is available on the host OS", save alongside the project's name and dir in their server session, and the editor the makes sure that that port gets used for the preview iframe.
+The run command includes a PORT variable that allows the preview to work: each docker container exposes its port 8000, which gets bound to "whichever free port is available on the host OS", saved alongside the project's name and dir in their server session, and the editor then makes sure that that port gets used by caddy for https://yourproject.app.localhost

 ### One-time Caddy permissions

 Caddy will set up a name binding when you switch projects, but the first time you do that after having installed it, it will need your permission to add a new certificate authority to your OS's list of certificate authorities.
-You'll want to allow that, because otherwise HTTPS won't work =)
+You'll want to allow that, because otherwise localhost HTTPS won't work =)

 ## Edit syncing